aaronbieber/status/content/posts/2024-09-24/index.md

 ---

-A great session for the "Tuesday Topliners"; home improvement stuff continues apace; Hot Wheels Unleashed 2 is deceptively hard.
+A great session for the "Tuesday Topliners"; home improvement stuff continues apace; Hot Wheels Unleashed 2 is deceptively hard.<!--more-->

+#### Sends

+ - White 5.11 crimpy
+ - Black 5.10 on the lead wall
+ - Blue 5.11 volcano pocket mantle

 We've been going to the rock climbing gym on Tuesdays as a family for a while now.
 I skipped out for four weeks while I was nursing my back so this was my